Waning Crescent on

 Moon before ascending node

-12 days after descending node on 10 January 2085 at 01:55 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 24 January 2085 at 03:41 in ♑ Capricorn.
+12 days after descending node on 10 January 2085 at 01:55 in ♋ Cancer the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 24 January 2085 at 03:41 in ♑ Capricorn.

 Moon at southern standstill

 At 16:49 the Moon is meeting its standstill point to reach South declination of ∠-24.889°.
 This is the year's southernmost lunar standstill of 2085.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠24.854° at the point of next standstill in ♊ Gemini on 4 February 2085 at 12:06.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠24.854° at the point of next northern standstill in ♊ Gemini on 4 February 2085 at 12:06.

 Syzygy in 3 days